 - Preheat the oven to 180 C (350 F) standard / 160 C (320 F) fan-forced.
 Grease and line two 8-inch round cake pans with parchment or baking paper.

-- In a large mixing bowl, add flour, sugars, baking powder, baking soda, cinnamon and nutmeg.
+- In a large mixing bowl, add flour, sugars, baking powder, baking soda, cinnamon, nutmeg and salt.

 - In a separate bowl, add oil, vanilla, eggs and milk and whisk gently, just to break up the egg yolks.